Are Triggers Needed for Document-Level Event Extraction?

-\paragraph{Result \#5 -- Triggers are \textit{needed} for corpora that have many \textit{localized} events to extract in each document.} This result is almost a negation of the previous claim, except for the additional condition of \textit{localized} events.
+\paragraph{Result \#5 -- Higher quality triggers are preferred for corpora that have many \textit{localized} events to extract in each document.} This result is almost a negation of the previous claim, except for the additional conditions of \textit{localized} events and \textit{higher quality} triggers.
 Aside from the typical number of events per document, \wiki also differs from \muc and \cmnee in how closely grouped together event arguments are (see Table~\ref{table:datastat-stats}).
 We unfortunately do not have a dataset with documents with many events with dispersed arguments to explore the many event per document setting more generally.
-In Figure~\ref{fig:all-vs-no-on-wiki} and Table~\ref{table:results}, we see that e2e and pipelined systems for \wiki fine-tuned with triggers perform better than their fine-tuned counterparts without triggers.
-Our conclusion regarding the number of events per document is similar to Result \#2: many events require careful event disambiguation and identifying triggers serves this purpose well.
+In Figure~\ref{fig:all-vs-no-on-wiki} and Table~\ref{table:results}, we see that e2e and pipelined systems for \wiki fine-tuned with human triggers perform better than their fine-tuned counterparts without triggers.
+Our conclusion regarding the number of events per document is similar to Result \#2: many events require careful event disambiguation and identifying relevant triggers serves this purpose well.
 Regarding event localization, the trigger's position is a strong clue to inform systems where to look for associated arguments.
 In fact, we see that pipelined \tanlsys and \tanlsys + \uiucsys, the only systems that have access to the exact location of triggers within a document prior to argument extraction, are the best models for \wiki (see Table\ref{table:results}).